dynac-source/DYNAC-download/readme.txt

 chmod u+x comv7
 One only needs to do this once.

-If you have updated your MAC to Catalina, you encounter an error message, stating that -lstdc++ library cannot be found.
+If you have recently updated your MAC, you may encounter an error message, stating that -lstdc++ library cannot be found.
 You may need to type the following command on the terminal first: xcode-select --install